Pembrolizumab With or Without Anetumab Ravtansine in Treating Patients With Mesothelin-Positive Pleural Mesothelioma

 - Has a congenital or acquired condition that prevents childbearing

-- Ability to understand and the willingness to sign a written informed consent document; patients with impaired decision making capacity may be eligible if they have a Legal Authorized representative or caretaker available
+- Ability to understand and the willingness to sign a written informed consent document, unless patient is of impaired decision making capacity in which case patient may be eligible if they have a legal authorized representative or caretaker available

 You CAN'T join if...